cysouw/diathesis/text/c09_zuInfinitive.md

 ### [ N | – ] *sein + zu-Infinitiv* Impersonal {#sec:zuinfinitive-sein-impersonal}

 The *sein + zu-Infinitiv* construction is typically used with transitive verbs as a passive with modal meaning expressing obligation (see [@sec:zuinfinitiv-sein-passive]).
-With intransitive constructions such a passive would lead to an impersonal construction, but this seems to be very rare [contrary to the claim in @holl2010: 18].
-The example given by Holl is doubfull [@next] and I have not been able to find any more intransitive examples.
+With intransitive verbs such a passive would lead to an impersonal construction, but this seems to be very rare [contrary to the claim in @holl2010: 18].
+The example given by Holl is doubtful [@next] and I have not been able to find any more intransitive examples.

 ::: ex
 Ab 22 Uhr ist zu schlafen. [@holl2010: 18]